turnoworks/GameEngineWannabe/README.md

 # GameEngineWannabe
-GameEngineWannabe (GEW): Just a minimalistic OpenGL game engine in C, written by/for cool TSI people.
+GameEngineWannabe (GEW): Just a minimalistic game engine in C/C++, written by/for cool TSI people.

 ## Installation